Please see War Memorials and Rolls of Honour for the names of local WW1 soldiers and links to other soldier's stories.

 By 1901, Herbert was a yeast agent, and was living in Norton with his wife and their three children.
 The household also included his wife’s niece Lily Brocklehurst, aged 7, and her first cousin Clara Bearder, aged 21, who had also been born in Sheffield; though she has no specified occupation, Clara was listed after the general domestic servant, which suggests that she was perhaps not regarded simply as a member of the family.

 Herbert seems to have flourished in his new occupation: in 1911, he described himself as the managing director of a yeast company.
 At that time, the Methley family, who had moved to Dore by 1907, were living at The Laurels, Dore Road.
-The household now comprised Herbert, Annie, Arnold and Sybil Annie, and Lily Brocklehurst, who was at school part-time; while Clara Bearder is still present, her relationship to Herbert was now described as that of a servant rather than a relative; she was one of the Methleys’ two resident housemaids.
+The household now comprised Herbert, Annie, Arnold and Sybil Annie, and Lily Brocklehurst (who would later marry Edward Montague Marvin); while Clara Bearder is still present, her relationship to Herbert was now described as that of a servant rather than a relative; she was one of the Methleys’ two resident housemaids.
 Laura had sadly died in 1908, aged 14, and is buried in Dore Churchyard.

 In 1911, Arnold was described as a clerk in a yeast company – most likely the company in which his father worked.
 In 1914, he married Constance Edith Beardshaw, who had been born in Brussels.
 Constance was the daughter of steel merchant Charles James Beardshaw and his wife Constance, who had been born in Boulogne of British parents.
 In 1911, the Beardshaw family was living in Heeley.
 Arnold and Constance appear to have had four children, the eldest, Herbert Garrow, being born in Heeley on 22 March 1916.